 On the 25th of November this year, I created this blog.
 I wanted a medium through which I could write, inspire and motivate people.
 Another reason I created this blog is to make it my little corner of the internet where I can share anything and everything and honestly, I have been loving it!

 I lost a friend this year, I lost someone I used to talk to.
 He wasn’t my closest friend but he was my friend.
 I still have our chats on my laptop.
 I couldn’t sleep the day I heard he passed.
 People die everyday but it hits harder and hurts differently when it’s someone you know.
 Knowing that someone I knew very well died made me thankful for being able to sleep and wakeup everyday.

 Most times, we do not realize what a great privilege it is to be alive and well.
 Losing a friend made me realize that life is a gift, it is important to make good use of that gift.
-And it is important to make every day count as you never know, it might be your last.
-He was a 20 something year old who was always vibrant and full of life.
-I learnt to value everybody in my life.
+And, it is important to make every day count as you never know, it might be your last.